sttk/fav-prop.enum-all-props/README.md

 List own and inherited enumerable properties of the given object.

-This function returns properties enumerated with "for-in".
+This function returns properties enumerated with "for-in", but returns an empty array if *obj* is nullish or is not an object.

 #### Parameter: